-Parents and carers have often told us that the Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) does a great job in supporting them to get their voices heard for their child.
+Parents and carers have often told us that the Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) does a great job.
+Especially with supporting them to get their voices heard for their child.

 What we think would work well

-There are several thousand parents and carers in Barnsley whose children have Special Educational Needs and/or a disability and whose voices need to be heard.
+There are several thousand parents and carers in Barnsley whose children have SEND and whose voices need to be heard.
 We’re looking at asking an expert independent organisation to help to support all parents and carers to become more involved in Barnsley.
-It will be an organisation that can promote the voice of parents and carers, including those who aren’t able or willing to speak up for themselves.
+It will be one that can promote the voice of parents and carers, including those who aren’t able or willing to speak up for themselves.

 We’d like you to help us choose the successful organisation.
 We expect that the successful organisation will be able to: